-For example, cluster 4 grouped phenotypically 'extreme' male individuals with high levels of aggression, high blood pressure, relatively older age and lower crystallized IQ.
+For example, cluster 4 grouped phenotypically 'extreme' male individuals with high levels of aggression, high blood pressure, relatively older age (although note that the age-range in the HCP sample is quite restricted, see above), and lower crystallized IQ.
 Likewise, cluster 5 contains female participants displaying similar demographic, health, and behavioural features as those in cluster 4 (particularly the association between aggression and low IQ).
 Although the number of individuals grouped within each of these empirically derived categories is relatively low (n=14 for cluster 4 and n=52 for cluster 5), the association between aggression and low IQ is interesting and expected on the basis of previous literature.
 More specifically, it highlights the proof-of-concept ability of our architecture to detect relevant phenotypic associations in non-clinical samples even when they exist only in a small subset of subjects.
-We feel that, in addition to heuristically validating the information content of our multimodal embeddings, these results demonstrate the possibility of a brainto-phenotype mapping which can easily be extended to the important application of identifying pathological substrates for phenotypic disturbances.
+We feel that, in addition to heuristically validating the information content of our multimodal embeddings, these results demonstrate the possibility of a brain-to-phenotype mapping which can easily be extended to the important application of identifying pathological substrates for phenotypic disturbances.
 Relatedly, in (Llera et al 2018) the authors present a comprehensive analysis of features extracted from brain MRI, features, linking the inter-individual brain structure variability to a large set of behavioural and demographics scores.
 Again however, in this paper the features are extracted a-priori from the input dataset and are not learnt during training, rendering this method application-specific.
 Numerous examples in the literature demonstrate the usefulness of unsupervised approaches to stratifying patients such as cancer, or neurodegenerative pathologies as for example Alzheimer (Lopez et al 2018, Lasko et al 2013, Wang et al 2013, Wu et al 2017, Alashwal et al 2019, Young et al 2017).
 Similar studies allowed to predict patient evolution based on clusters generated from both cerebrospinal fluid MRI data (Nettiksimmons et al., 2010).
 Also, previous work clustered AD patients using, e.g., the CLustering In QUEst (CLIQUE) strategy (Gamberger et al., 2016a, 2016b), hierarchical clustering or k-means clustering for profiling AD patients, older adults in general (Escudero et al., 2012; Zemedikun et al., 2018), or patients with other disorders, including aphasia (Hoffman et al., 2017).
 Again, all these studies rely on some sort of prior engineering which pre-emptively eliminated the need for learning data reduction during training.
 Also, initial efforts have been made towards a biomarker-based characterization of substrata of neurological disease.
-For example, the so-called A/T/N categorization is a simple conceptual clinical and biological construct which may, to some extent, stratify the pathophysiological continuum of AD and other neurodegenerative disorders according to the presence of established and reproducible AD-related pathophysiological markers (Bennett et al., 2016).
+For example, the so-called A/T/N categorization is a simple conceptual clinical and biological construct which may, to some extent, stratify the pathophysiological continuum of AD and other neurodegenerative disordersaccording to the presence of established and reproducible AD-related pathophysiological markers (Bennett et al., 2016).
 Still, from a machine learning perspective, in this type of procedure the feature engineering and learning steps are disjoint (hence sacrificing representational ability) and the generalizability of such categories as well as the optimality of the cutoffs employed in generating them has not been investigated.
 Unbiased stratification of the AD continuum was also explored using CSF markers alone (Toschi et al., 2019).
-Similar initial attempts have been made in PD (Zhang et al., 2019) where three robust subtypes of PD were identified.
-The existence of separate clusters in embedding space (which also separate in terms of specific phenotypic variables) is presented as an example use-case, and including different phenotypical variables may have yielded larger (or smaller) differences between clusters.
-Also, while the non-randomness of the differences between cluster medians in phenotypical variables, has been demonstrated through bootstrap experiments, the cohort employed in these experiments is not representative of community dwelling population.
-Instead, the HCP database is composed highly selected, healthy young adults, between 22 and 40 years old, which are therefore expected to exhibit less variance than a more representative age group and even less variance than, e.g. a pathological spectrum (like e.g Parkinson's or Alzheimer's disease.
+Similar initial attempts have been made in PD (Zhang et al., 2019) where three robust subtypes of PD where identified.